mostsfamahmoud/Microwave-Oven-Controller/README.md

-# Embedded-Project
-Microwave Oven Controller Project
+# Microwave Oven Controller Project

 ## Aim:
 This project simulates the embedded controller in a microwave oven.